fabulousduck/argon/README.md

 1. Lexer
   * Make function for combining char and int for types like int32/64 and uint32/64
 2. Parser
-  * evaluate shunting yard algorithm
+  * usability of parentheses
+  * variable assignment

 ## How to install.
  **Windows.**